-It can be easy to think of technology as a blanket solution to many of challenges facing your business.
+It can be easy to think of technology as a blanket solution to many of the challenges facing your business.
 The thing about technology, however, is that it comprises a wide variety of options and solutions and the key is finding the “right” solution for your needs.
-In the last few years, there have been rapid advances in cloud services, artificial intelligence, data management, IT services, and more that can make an impact on your business.
+In the last few years, there have been rapid advances in business cloud services, artificial intelligence, data management, IT services, and more that can make an impact on your business.
 But while some of the solutions may appear to be a great fit, ultimately, they may not be the best option, depending on your specific needs.

 It’s important to separate which technology will help in the growth of your business from those that will ultimately wind up being just another toy in the toolbox.
 You want to make choices that let you focus on your core business, not on the technology that helps operate it.